mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 The conflict comprised of compounding factors and resulted in a lack of desire to complete coding activities before fully engaging with them.

 In the initial stages some families struggled to reconcile the obstacles presented but their active participation in warm up games shows ....

+While many families talked of the challenge of coding, one family in particular were s In reflection on the session that ended their participation

 INSERT SOME ANALYSIS HERE BASED ON AGENCY AND AFFORDENCES OFFERED